riteshchaubey52/Quiz-App/README.md

 # QuizApp
 A Quiz App developed with Kotlin.
-[Click here for the Youtube video](https://www.youtube.com/watch?v=47EqY39goHs&feature=youtu.be)

 ## **Screenshots from QuizApp**
 <p align="center">